• Skip to primary navigation

 • You can use another type of plant based milk i.e oat milk, cashew milk etc... if you wish.

-• If you don't have shado beni use coriander/cilantro instead.
+• If you don't have chadon beni use coriander/cilantro instead.

 • It is significantly cheaper to use frozen fish instead of fresh fish.
 You want boneless fish.
-Thaw the fish out before hand if you using frozen (several hours before or overnight).
+Thaw the fish out beforehand if you are using frozen (several hours before or overnight).

 • You don't have to use cod any other firm white fish i.e pollock, hake or haddock works .